ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 internet, serving as Cuba’s “[offline internet](https://www.theguardian.com/world/2014/dec/23/cuba-offline-internet-weekly-packet-external-hard-drives)”.
 It enables Cubans to gain access to online content, without being online.

-While in Cuba, we asked where we could go to buy the weekly El Paquete.
-Locals directed us to a rundown building.
-Upon entering a family’s apartment, we were guided to a room with a computer, where we could choose which digital materials we wanted to have copied onto our USB drives.

 ## Summary